jmg/elixir/docs/tutorial.rst

 have, but fully optional.
 We have put this into our model so that we can easily trace what is happening in an interactive python interpreter.

 Also, please note that elixir currently provide two different ways to declare the fields on your entities.
 We have not decided yet on which one we like best, or if we will always keep both.
-The other way to declare your fields is using the ``has_field`` statement, rather than the ``with_fields`` statement.
-The ``Movie`` example above can be declared using the ``has_field`` statement like
+The other way to declare your fields is using the ``has_field`` statement, rather than assigning directly to the class attributes.
+The ``Movie`` example above could be declared using the ``has_field`` statement like so:
-so:

 ::